beingcooper/WifiStinson/README.md

-# WifiStinson
+# Wi-Fi Stinson - A Network Scanner

-Know Your Neighbours - Network Scanner
+* A tool to scan and retrieve the IP and MAC addresses of all the devices connected on your network.

-*Computer Network Assignment*
+* Developed in Java.